diffkemp/diffkemp/README.md

 - [Library](docs/examples/musl_library.md): Example of using DiffKemp
   on a more complex program, specifically on the musl C library.
 We will learn how to compare complex `make`-based projects and how to use the result viewer.
+- [Linux kernel](docs/examples/linux_kernel.md): Example of using DiffKemp on the Linux kernel.

 ## How does it work?